atmajs/atma-static-content/readme.md

 }

 StaticContentSettings {
-	// Static root folder
+	// Optional, static root folder
 	base: String

-	// add or overwrite some mimeTypes
+	// Add or overwrite some mimeTypes
 	mimeTypes: { MimeTypeString: Array<Extension> }
 	extensions: MimeTypeString || Object {
 		mimeType: MimeTypeString,

-		// when utf8 is set, then file will be also cached and gzipped
+		// When utf8 is set, then file will be also cached and gzipped
 		encoding: 'UTF-8' || null,

-		// in seconds
+		// In seconds
 		maxAge: Number
 	},
-	defaultMimeType: MimeTypeString
+	defaultMimeType: MimeTypeString,

+	// Optional, set of default Headers
+	headers: Object
 }
 AppConfig {
 	// Static root folder resolving: